sergiofrubio/sergiofrubio/README.md

 # ¡Hi, I'm Sergio!

 ## About me
 I am a Computer Science student and a developer passionate about technology and programming.
-I love learning new skills and applying my knowledge to interesting projects.
-I am committed to continuous improvement and always seek challenges that allow me to grow professionally and personally.
+I have a strong and deep knowledge in Programming and Relational Databases Fundamentals as well as Arithmetic in Java.
+In addition, I am able to highlight my skills in Web Development using Java, PHP and Kotlin for Android Apps.

 ## Interests
 - Web Development